mxmmargarida/Critical-Node-Problem/README.md

 *A. Baggio, M. Carvalho, A. Lodi, A. Tramontani, "Multilevel Approaches for the Critical Node Problem", 2018.* http://cerc-datascience.polymtl.ca/wp-content/uploads/2017/11/Technical-Report_DS4DM-2017-012.pdf

-The code was developed for python 2.7.
-It might not work for python 3.
+The code was developed in python 2.7.

 ## Instances